synesthesia/digger/README.md

 5. edit the resulting files to your taste in the editor of your choosing
 6. that's it!

+### Hypothes.is

+1. run `digger hypothesis -o <relative path to my output directory> -u <url of source page>`
+2. a file will be created in the directory you nominated
+3. edit the resulting files to your taste in the editor of your choosing

 ## Building

 - clone this repo